 It Lowers Cancer Risk

 Soy and its influence on breast cancer have long been a source of concern.
 Soy contains phytoestrogens, naturally occurring hormone-like compounds with weak estrogenic effects, which—in the lab—have shown to fuel many cancers.
 However, human studies haven't found diets high in soy increase breast cancer risk.
 In fact, quite the opposite.
-A longitudinal study in The American Journal of Clinical Nutrition that followed nearly 10,000 breast cancer survivors found that women who ate the most soy had 15 percent lower rate of cancer recurrence and 15 percent decrease in mortality.
+A longitudinal study in the Cancer journal that followed over 6,000 breast cancer patients found that women who ate the most isoflavones had a 15 percent decrease in mortality.
 The American Cancer Society's dietary guidelines note that consumption of soy foods is not only safe but "may even lower breast cancer risk."
-Other studies in the Journal of Clinical Oncology and American Journal of Epidemiology have also shown that increased soy consumption correlates to improved survival rates and decreased risk of lung cancer as well as a reduced risk of prostate cancer for men.
+Another study in the journal Nutrition & Metabolism has also shown that increased soy consumption correlates to a reduced risk of prostate cancer for men.

 It Will Help Strengthen Your Bones